fix ID group-ID style args

-See this howto section for a summary of various LAMMPS output options, many of which involve fixes.
+See the Howto output doc page for a summary of various LAMMPS output options, many of which involve fixes.

 The results of fixes that calculate global quantities can be either “intensive” or “extensive” values.
 Intensive means the value is independent of the number of atoms in the simulation, e.g. temperature.
 Extensive means the value scales with the number of atoms in the simulation, e.g. total rotational kinetic energy.
 Thermodynamic output will normalize extensive values by the number of atoms in the system, depending on the “thermo_modify norm” setting.
 It will not normalize intensive values.
 If a fix value is accessed in another way, e.g. by a variable, you may want to know whether it is an intensive or extensive value.
 See the doc page for individual fixes for further info.

-Each fix style has its own documentation page which describes its arguments and what it does, as listed below.
+Each fix style has its own doc page which describes its arguments and what it does, as listed below.
 Here is an alphabetic list of fix styles available in LAMMPS.
-They are also given in more compact form in the Fix section of this page.
+They are also listed in more compact form on the Commands fix doc page.

 There are also additional fix styles (not listed here) submitted by users which are included in the LAMMPS distribution.
-The list of these with links to the individual styles are given in the fix section of this page.
+The full list of all fix styles is on the Commands fix doc page.

 - adapt - change a simulation parameter over time